EU Licensed4.8/5

 • Difficulty breathing

-You can report suspected side effects through the Yellow Card Scheme, either online at yellowcard.mhra.gov.uk or by calling the MHRA on 0800 731 6789.
+You can report suspected side effects.
+Use the Yellow Card Scheme.
+Do this online at yellowcard.mhra.gov.uk.
+Or call the MHRA on 0800 731 6789.

 Stopping gabapentin safely